NarmathaBala/vsts-extension-retrospectives/CONTRIBUTING.md

 6. Check out this repository and open the parent folder in Visual Studio Code.

-7. The first time the repository is opened in Visual Studio Code, the terminal may not default to WSL.
-In the top right hand corner of the terminal window, select the down arrow to "Launch Profile..." and select the name of the distribution in use to create a new WSL terminal.
+7. If VSCode does not recognize the WSL on its own, in the top right hand corner of the terminal window, select the down arrow to "Launch Profile..." and select the name of the distribution in use to create a new WSL terminal.

 8. Perform the commands listed in the [Dockerfile](.devcontainer/Dockerfile) to globally install required packages such as dotnet core.